Skip to Content

 For program specific information click on the program below:

-One-year Technical Certificate
+Certificate

 The Polysomnography Certificate Program goal is to prepare competent entry-level polysomnographic technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domain.
 A Polysomnographic Technologist performs overnight, daytime, or home sleep studies, polysomnograms, on people with suspected sleep disorders.
 They work under the general supervision of a physician or designee.
 The polysomnographic technologist responsibilities include, but not limited to recording and analyzing related data and report their technical findings to the physician to aid in rendering a medical decision.
 The foundation principles of the Polysomnography certificate are geared toward the specialties of sleep, medicine, respiratory, neurology and behavioral sciences.
 The program includes a non-paid, supervised practicum to provide students the "hands-on" clinical experience at an SCC affiliated healthcare facility.
-Requires Professional Healthcare CPR; background check; immunizations prior to END 1891 - Polysomnography Practicum.
+Requires Professional Healthcare CPR; background check; immunizations prior to NDT 1891 - Polysomnography Practicum.
 A grade of "C" or higher is required in all program courses to remain in the program.
 Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.
 View Full Program Details

-Short-term Technical Certificate
+Short-term Certificate

 The Clinical Lab Assistant certificate prepares students for entry-level employment in the clinical laboratory setting performing specimen collection, quality assurance and other techniques fundamental to specimen processing.
 The program is designed to develop knowledge and understanding of medical terminology, lab rules and regulations, and universal precautions for a clinical laboratory.
 Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
 Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.
 View Full Program Details

 This certificate is intended to provide entry-level competency to students seeking employment in the area of phlebotomy in health care settings.
 This certificate is also intended to provide expanded competencies and proficiencies to practicing health care professionals and students enrolled in health science programs.
-The students will be required to complete 105 hours of unpaid practicum during ALH 1114 Clinical Phlebotomy Practice.
+The students will be required to complete 105 hours of unpaid practicum during CLT 1114 Clinical Phlebotomy Practice.
 Students who complete this course will receive a certificate of completion.
 Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
 Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.
 View Full Program Details

 The Dining Assistant Program is a State of Ohio approved training course which provides practical skill development in feeding techniques and working with populations with self-feeding difficulties with a focus on the elderly.
 The program is designed to ensure that Dining Assistants have a basic understanding of the nutritional needs of long term care residents, communications and interactions involving the residents and staff, as well as behavior challenges and safety procedures involving residents.
 View Full Program Details